Kentavious Caldwell-Pope NBA Playoffs Player Props: Nuggets vs. Heat

 - Caldwell-Pope is responsible for taking 8.9% of his team's field goal attempts this season with 8.3 per game.

-- Caldwell-Pope's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.
+- Caldwell-Pope is averaging 4.2 three-point field goal attempts per game this season, which is 12.5% of his team's attempts from beyond the arc.

-- The Heat are the second-best defensive squad in the NBA, allowing 109.8 points per contest.
+- Defensively, the Heat are ranked second in the league, allowing 109.8 points per game.

-- On the glass, the Heat are ranked sixth in the league, allowing 41.9 rebounds per game.
+- Giving up 41.9 rebounds per game, the Heat are the sixth-ranked team in the NBA.

-- In terms of assists, the Heat are 14th in the NBA, allowing 25.6 per contest.
+- Looking at assists, the Heat have conceded 25.6 per contest, 14th in the NBA.

 Kentavious Caldwell-Pope vs. the Heat